mgreiff/crazyflie-project/README.md

+## Status - 13/0/2016
+The code and report in this repository has not been updated since over the past three months.
+Howver, work has been progressing steadily and the repository will soon be updated with the following additions as soon as they are allowed to be made public.

+* An improved quadcopter model supporting flight beyond previous dynamical singularities.
+This allows extremely aggressive model based control (including looping and proximity flights).
+* Several improved outer controllers including finite time TVLQRi and non-linear tube-MPC with lyapunov theory.
+* Several adaptive schemes introduced and examined such as MRAC and APPC.
+* A fully functional state trajectory algorithm using the previous QP algorithm augmented to ensure obstacle avoidance.
+* A Genetical algorithm allowing the quadcopter to make decisions regarsing robs.
+* Firmware for flying the crazyflie with the LOCO LPS radar using the UKF.
+* Support for the kinect (now cleaned up and located in the kinect_vision repo) and the optitrack camera system.

 ## Installation
 The project can currently be run on a Ubuntu 14.04 (Trusy) with a ROS Indigo installation.
 In addition, the following needs to be installed